 Each new patch brings with it a plethora of new events, most of which can be played in co-op.
 We’ve already mentioned the exclusively co-op hide-and-seek-inspired mini-game event from patch 1.5, but truth be told, most events offered to option for both solo and co-op play.

 For players looking to get some casual co-op fun with friends in Genshin Impact, we recommend keeping up with these limited events.
-To find out which events will be released next, check out this article.

 Lastly, there is the question of crossplay.